pwntester/octo.nvim/README.md

 ## Installation

-Use your favourite Plugin manager
+Use your favourite Plugin manager to install it.

 ## Requirements